robenkleene/design-references/blender/blender-graph-editor.md

 - `HOME`: Try to make the graph fit in the view.
 - To show the keyframe hierarchy on the left, click the disclosure indicator (`>`) in the upper left right below the ruler.

+## Keyframes

+- `I`: Insert a keyframe, a menu will come up to choose the right channel.

 ## Handles

 - `V`: Change the handle type, the default appears to be `Aligned`.